harttle/liquidjs/README.md

 echo '{{"hello" | capitalize}}' | npx liquidjs
 ```

+* A live demo is available on jsfiddle: <https://jsfiddle.net/6u40xbzs/>
-For more tutorials and the full API, refer to the [wiki page](https://github.com/harttle/liquidjs/wiki).
+* For more tutorials and the full API, refer to the [wiki page](https://github.com/harttle/liquidjs/wiki).
+* Typedoc is also available here: <https://harttle.github.io/liquidjs/classes/_liquid_.liquid.html>

 ## Differences and Limitations